Verizon/thingspace-autoscaling-tutorial/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.

+   **A blog post about this tutorial on Medium can be found [here](https://verizon5gedgeblog.medium.com/5g-edge-infrastructure-auto-scaling-with-verizon-thingspace-and-aws-cloudwatch-a-tutorial-fdb780ab39a)**